 - Be prepared to accept the outcome.

-When searching for an interventionist, Psychology Today is by far the best resource for finding addiction treatment professionals.
+When searching for an interventionist, Psychology Today is a good resource for finding addiction treatment professionals.
 Simply enter the term “intervention” and your zip code in the search bar on the main page and your search has begun.
 It’s important to interview several interventionists until you find one you perceive to be a good fit and can effectively address your family’s needs.
 Here are the four questions you will want to ask them.

 - What intervention model do you prefer to use?

 There are several intervention models an interventionist might utilize and they will often specialize in more than one specific model.
 They might also use their own model which could include aspects of several different intervention models.
-The most commonly used intervention models include the Johnson model, ARISE, Crisis Interventions, the Love First Method, the Systemic Family Model, the Confrontational Model and the Tough Love Approach.
+The most commonly used intervention models include the Johnson model, ARISE, Crisis Interventions, the Love First Method, the Systemic Family Model, the Confrontational Model, and the Tough Love Approach.
 The interventionist will be able to decide which model is the most appropriate based on the individual situation; no two cases of addiction will be the same.
-To learn more about the various intervention models in depth, please check out InterventionSupport.com.

 - What are your credentials?